 Doing some online research I came across some information from the USA Dry Pea & Lentil Council website.
 You can access it here: Dry Pea & Lentil Council

-In case you are interested, resources on the site go in depth into the reasons chickpeas and lentils are so good for you.
+Resources provided on the site go in depth into the reasons chickpeas and lentils are so good for you.
 It also reveals the magic of chickpeas, the starch amylose.
 It is a nutritional polysaccharide and the major storage carbohydrate in plants.
-When chickpeas are cooked, amylose is released and becomes soluble in the water and binds with water to gelatinize.
+When chickpeas are cooked, amylose is released and becomes soluble in the water and binds with water to gelatinize (become viscous-y).
 This juice from chickpea processing is basically liquid starch.

 The starch produced from the breakdown of amylose in chickpeas is apparently the reason it sometimes works as an egg substitute.
 I say sometimes, because in the experiments I have done in the kitchen with it, my success rate was low.
 A good vegan alternative?
 Yes, but keep in mind that when you use it, you will need other stabilizers in your recipes.

 If you are interested in experimenting with chickpea juice, I suggest processing your own chickpeas.
 This way you don’t have to worry about salt content, or trace elements coming from the can (aluminum or bisphenol A).

 I have seen many instructions online but have found that each batch of chickpeas is different in terms of cooking time and how much liquid is left at the end.
 It all depends on the variety of chickpea, how dried it is when it comes out of the package, and at what temperature it is cooked.
 Science!

 My general instructions are to soak the chickpeas overnight in a crockpot.
 Place one pound of rinsed and sorted dried chickpeas in a crockpot and cover with water so that the water goes 4 inches over the peas.
 Don’t turn the crockpot on.